djx06/djx06.github.io/_pages/about.md

   - /about.html
 ---

 I am a master student in an information science dual degree program jointly founded by University of Washington and Tsinghua University.
-My main research interests are ubiqitous computing, health sensing, and using language model to facilitate sensing.
-Specifically, I am doing research in acoustic sensing, finger gesture sensing and using language model to assist language leanring at Ubicomp Lab in University of Washington.
 My expected graduation date is March 2024.

-Before I joining this master program, I got my B.S in Computer Science in Tsinghua University in 2021.
+Before this master program, I got my B.S in Computer Science in Tsinghua University in 2021.
 I also got a B.A in Prodcut Design as a second degree.

+My main research interests lay in ubiqitous computing, health sensing, and using language model to facilitate sensing.
+Specifically, I am doing research in acoustic ranging, microgesture sensing and using language model to assist language learning at Ubicomp Lab at University of Washington and Pervasive HCI Lab at Tsinghua University.

+My interdisciplinary background in computer science and product design drives me to explore natural and efficient interaction technology from a human-centered perspective.
+Recently, I also ventured to interpret behavioral data using language models to facilitate interactions, inspired by the proven efficacy of GPT in processing sequential data.
+My research goal is to develop novel interaction technology by understanding and leveraging natural human behavior.
+This goal involves three stages:
+* Model human behavior in emerging scenarios such as AR/VR and multi-device scenarios to discover natural ways of interaction.
+* Build new sensing hardware and algorithms to track these natural behaviors precisely.
+* Develop novel interactions based on these natural behaviors, facilitate interactions with NLP tools, and apply these interactions to health, education, and beyond to benefit more people.

 <!-- A data-driven personal website
 ======